 3.3 Test Case Development

 Testers create and develop test cases based on the test plan.
 These test cases should be comprehensive and cover almost all conceivable scenarios.
-The business must be able to prioritize these test cases by determining which are the most prevalent of which would have the most impact on the product.
+The business must be able to prioritize these test cases by determining which are the most prevalent and which would have the most impact on the product.
 In the documentation step, the defined requirements are verified and validated.
 The validation and verification process checks all the required sequences, updates define the pipeline of how the test team will interact.
-Then, on the basis of that, they apply the testing strategy.
+Then, based on that, they apply the testing strategy.

 3.4 Test Environment Setup

 For executing approved test cases, testing activities require specific environmental elements, such as servers, frameworks, hardware, and software.
 The major components of the test environment phase include software and hardware configuration, as well as test data preparation.

 The test team studies all the requirements to perform testing.
 Later they will provide problem-reporting tools to your testers.
 The testing environment details will showcase the type of configuration setup each case will require.

 When the test team has completed all of the preceding steps, the application is ready for testing.
 The testers carry out test cases following the test plan.
 They also report problems by identifying, detecting, and logging flaws.
 The testing team is also in charge of comparing predicted results to actual results.
 If any issues are discovered, they must record them in order and forward them to the development teams for a fix.
 Regression testing ensures that the software or application continues to function even after the modification.
 After a problem is repaired, retest the entire product.
 It’s also advised to utilize test automation scripts or automated testing tools because the same tests must be run again after each change and release.